-The Miami Mineralogical and Lapidary Guild was formed here in South Florida in 1954 and has been an affiliate of the Museum of Science since it was created.
+The Miami Mineralogical and Lapidary Guild was formed here in South Florida in 1954 and had been an affiliate of and co-located with the Museum of Science at the old Vizcaya site.

 Our mission and purpose are to promote interest and education in the various sciences of Geology, Mineralogy, Lapidary Crafts, and other related subjects, and to sponsor and provide means of coordinating the work and efforts of all interested persons and groups

 We formally incorporated and received 501 (c) (3) status in 1972.

 We are also an affiliate of the EASTERN FEDERATION OF MINERALOGICAL AND LAPIDARY SOCIETIES, which is itself affiliated with the national umbrella organization, the AMERICAN FEDERATION OF MINERALOGICAL SOCIETIES.